 How old do kids need to be to do origami?

 Well, this depends on the individual child.
 I started doing origami when I was 8, so you can use that as a gauge.
-I’ve seen children as young as five enjoying making simple models, and eleven year olds making really complex stuff.
+I’ve seen children as young as five enjoying making simple models and eleven year-olds making really complex stuff.
 Encourage your child to try it and then go from there.

 What’s the best way for kids to learn origami?

 Again this depends on the child.
-Some kids will find it easier to watch origami tutorial videos to learn and some kids will prefer to learn from books.
+Some kids will find it easier to watch origami tutorial videos and some kids will prefer to learn from books.
 Encourage them to experiment a bit and see what they like to fold, and how they like to learn.

-What origami paper is best for kids?
+What is the best origami paper for kids?

 In general, I like to use folded square origami paper because it is good quality.
 Kids can use it too as it is not expensive.
 When they are just starting out they can use pretty much whatever paper you have on hand.
 A lot of my first origami models were made from a square cut from ordinary printer paper!
 Most origami models require square paper, but it is easy to make a square from a rectangle.

 What is the best origami book for kids?